openslide/openslide/README.md

 How to build?
 =============

+(If building from the Git repository, you will first need to install autoconf, automake, libtool and pkg-config and run "autoreconf -i".)

+# clone this repository
 ./configure
 make
 make install

-(If building from the Git repository, you will first need to install autoconf, automake, libtool, and pkg-config and run "autoreconf -i".)

 Good luck!